Syrian Civil War Fast Facts

 January 28, 2012 - The Arab League suspends its mission in Syria as violence there continues.

-February 2, 2012 - A UN Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its months-long crackdown on anti-government demonstrators.
+February 2, 2012 - A UN Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its crackdown on anti-government demonstrators.

-February 4, 2012 - A UN Security Council resolution condemning action against Syria is not adopted after Russia and China vote against it.
+February 4, 2012 - A UN Security Council resolution condemning Syria is not adopted after Russia and China vote against it.

-February 6, 2012 - The US closes its embassy in Damascus and recalls its diplomats.
+February 6, 2012 - The United States closes its embassy in Damascus and recalls its diplomats.

 February 7, 2012 - The Gulf Cooperation Council announces its member states are pulling their ambassadors from Damascus and expelling the Syrian ambassadors in their countries.

-February 16, 2012 - The United Nations General Assembly passes a nonbinding resolution endorsing the Arab League plan for al-Assad to step down.
+February 16, 2012 - The United Nations General Assembly passes a nonbinding resolution endorsing the Arab League plan for Assad to step down.
 The vote was 137 in favor and 12 against, with 17 abstentions.

 February 26, 2012 - Syrians vote on a constitutional referendum in polling centers across the country.
 Almost 90% of voters approve the changes to the constitution, which include the possibility of a multi-party system.

 March 13, 2012 - Kofi Annan, the UN special envoy to Syria, meets in Turkey with government officials and Syrian opposition members.
-In a vist to Syria over the weekend, he calls for a ceasefire, the release of detainees and allowing unfettered access to relief agencies to deliver much-needed aid.
+In a visit to Syria over the weekend, he calls for a ceasefire, the release of detainees and allowing unfettered access to relief agencies to deliver much-needed aid.

 March 15, 2012 - The Gulf Cooperation Council announces that the six member countries will close their Syrian embassies and calls on the international community "to stop what is going on in Syria."